Thank you for your interest in the Healthcare Games Showdown™! Here are further details that can assist you.

 Yes.
 We will be working on-site at TMC Innovation in Houston, Texas.

-No. Rather, the teams are required to create a working prototype to be able to submit to investors for review at the showdown finale.
+No. Rather, the teams are required to create a working prototype to be able to submit to potential employers and judges for review at the showdown finale.

 Depending on how well you worked with your team, you may be offered further employment to continue devlopment on the project until its completion.
 Understandably, due to your school schedule, the odds are that you will continue working part-time if your employment contract is extended.